leonie1022/Kindergarten-Notbetreuung/README.md

 ```

 2. The app runs at `http://localhost:5173` (Vite default).
 It will call the backend at `http://localhost:8000/api`.

+Netlify builds
+- This repo includes `netlify.toml` with `base=frontend`, `publish=dist`, and `command="npm install && npm run build"`.
+- If you configured a build command in the Netlify UI, it overrides the file (you’ll see `commandOrigin: ui` in logs).
+Either clear the UI command to use `netlify.toml`, or set it to `npm install && npm run build`.

 If your backend runs on a different origin, update `API_BASE` in `frontend/src/api.js` and ensure CORS in `backend/public/index.php` allows it.